 You’ll also have to contend with the motorcycle’s own exhaust noise.
 If you believe that “loud pipes save lives,” the task will be significantly tougher for you.
 Last but not least, subwoofers require suitable enclosures to perform properly.
 Of course, saddlebags, Tour-Paks, and trunks are available.

-Adding a subwoofer and focusing it on the midbass region of 50 to 125 Hz could help the system by reducing the amount of work the little speakers have to do.
-If you want to do this, you’ll need a subwoofer that can handle the midbass well.
-While driving on the interstate, don’t expect to hear the lowest synthesizer or organ notes.
+Adding a subwoofer that focuses on 50 to 125 Hz could reduce the effort the small speakers have to do.
+You’ll need a subwoofer that can handle midbass.
+Don’t expect to hear synthesizer or organ lows on the road.

 If you’re upgrading a newer bike that may still be covered by the manufacturer’s warranty, make sure the shop installing your speakers and amplifier is aware that no wire should be removed.